 My husband snuck an extra mortgage payment in last year because he’s on team ‘paying it off early.’
 We have a pretty good

-MOre Credit Cards
+More Credit Cards

 Nope, not a typo!
 We churn so the extra pledge here is to churn responsibly.
 Never shall we leave a balance unpaid at the end of the month.
 Never shall we leave the fine print of a credit card…unread.
 (Seriously, read the fine print on all those offers and screenshot it for proof later if something doesn’t match up!
 They can be sneaky.)

 This is the section we’re just not very excited about.
-I am fully behind the mind-set of what Rocco’s motto, “just set it and forget it.”
+I am fully behind the mindset of what Rocco’s motto, “just set it and forget it.”
 That’s because I don’t know what else to do with it but #TeamBogle.
 The exception is I take about $20K a year that is my play money and I throw it into fun stuff I don’t care about like BPT and TZOO.
 I tend to think of wealth beyond what we sack away in retirement as something that will forever be ambiguous.

 More Dumpster Diving

 Heh…heh…we’re a family of scavengers… This past weekend Jared found two solid wood tables and my dad found a beautiful wardrobe in wonderful condition all within 3-4 blocks from our house.
-We’ve been hoarding the things we find hoping to restore it for either profit or use.
+We’ve been hoarding the things we find hoping to restore it to either profit or use.
 That’s how we got our little dining set.
 Staining furniture is relaxing!

 My husband Jared is amazing.
-He fixed the towel bar that an AirBnB guest pulled off the wall.
+He fixed the towel bar that an Airbnb guest pulled off the wall.
 He fixed all the leak and drains in our plumbing.
 Not to mention, he fixed a gasket on the roof and the shower three times on three different properties!
 He installed Nest thermostat after getting it new for just $50 (instead of the usual price of $200.)
 I’m totaling close to $800-$1000 he has saved us in the past year from DIYs alone.

-JARED PRUDHOMME, YOU ARE AMAZING.
+JARED, YOU ARE AMAZING.